apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get persistence policies

-It shows the configured persistence policies of a given namespace.
+You can get the configured persistence policies of a given namespace.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->